poastmil/junsunglee.com/_posts/2021-11-16-Get-Your-IRS-Transcripts-NOW.md

 [![IRS Transcripts](../images/IRS-transcript.png "IRS Transcript Portal")](https://www.irs.gov/individuals/get-transcript)

+_Disclaimer: I'm no proponent of the IRS or other unelected bureaucracies.
+My primary motive for tax work is to equip clients to be citizens instead of prey._

 ## Dear Reader

 While working at [Precision Tax](https://www.precisiontax.com), I've learned lessons not easily found in the typical accounting firm.
 We specialize in clients struck by a [grey swan](https://www.investopedia.com/terms/g/grey-swan.asp#:~:text=Grey%20swan%20is%20a%20term,low%20perceived%20likelihood%20of%20happening) event: receiving the dread IRS letter.
 Every client admits that they didn't think it would happen to them.